ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description

-This is a classic game "Hangman"
+This is the classic game "Hangman".
-Min: Running the game in command line<br/>
-Max: Desining the UI and succesfully combining with the game

 <a name="workflow"></a>